andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 A list of the low-stakes assignments, below:

 1. (Due on Blackboard by September 6th, 11:59pm.)

+Write a page addressing <b>all</b> of the following:

+a.)
 Do you agree with Sontag that we should think about art in terms of the way we experience it?
-Does Heidegger think that too?
+(Optional:) Does Heidegger think that too? b.)
+Describe an aesthetic experience you've had. c.)
+Describe an 'everyday' aesthetic experience you've had.

 2. TBD